RACV Logo

 Day 12: Cappadocia

 Take a morning walk to see the fascinating rock formations of the Kizilcukur Valley.
-After lunch, head toward the red river of Avanos and descend to Ozkonak, where you’ll explore an underground city hollowed out of tufa rock that dates back to 400 BC.
-Return to the surface and visit the studio of a local ceramic master whose family have been in the pottery business for six generations.
-Speak with a local artist who will explain the history and techniques of traditional Turkish ceramics.
-Discover the rich clay from the red river and watch how it is moulded into exquisite pieces.
-This evening you’ll be warmly welcomed into the home of a local family who will prepare a special homecooked dinner for your group.
-Sit down to a feast made with passion, enjoy a friendly chat with your affable host and top off the night with some Turkish delight.
+After lunch, head toward the red river of Avanos and descend to Ozkonak to explore an underground city hollowed out of tufa rock that dates to 400 BC.
+Return to the surface and visit the studio of a local ceramic master.
+Speak with a local artist who’ll explain the history and techniques of traditional Turkish ceramics.
+Discover the rich clay from the red river and watch how it’s moulded into exquisite pieces.
+This evening you’ll be warmly welcomed into the home of a local family who’ll prepare a special homecooked dinner for your group.
+Sit down to a feast made with passion, enjoy a friendly chat with your hosts and top off the night with some Turkish delight.

 Day 14: Istanbul